igorkll/esp32_opencomputers/README.md

 * self-locking power is supported
 * the UUIDs of all components are randomly generated when the device is turned on for the first time
 * screen precise mode is supported
+* an SD card is supported (it is defined as a floppy disk)
+* disk_drive.eject() unmounts the sd card. after that, it can be extracted without the risk of damaging the filesystem
+* you can assign a separate LED to the memory card, which will blink when it is accessed

 ## in development
 * noise card